-The Defined Benefit Section of the Fund is administered by JLT Employee Benefits.
-The Money Purchase Section was administered by BlackRock Life Limited, until 11 May 2018 when the money purchase benefits were transferred to the Trustee of the Ensign Retirement Plan.
+The Fund is administered by Mercer.
+In April 2019, JLT Group plc was acquired by Marsh & McLennan Companies; the Trustee's services agreement with JLT Employee Benefits (part of JLT Group plc) was novated to Mercer Limited (part of Marsh & McLennan Companies).
 Enquiries about the Fund generally or about an individual's entitlement to benefits should be sent to the address shown at the beginning of this report.